AVEVA/AVEVA-Samples-Edge/deployment_samples/EdgeDataStore/Install/README.md

    ```
 1. (Optional) Configure [loc.ini](loc.ini) with required information for the device
 1. (Optional) Configure [egress.ini](egress.ini) with required data egress information for the device
+1. (Optional) Configure template files in `./templates` as desired

+The default template files include egress at a 10 second interval, as well as an example Modbus adapter configuration.
+The Modbus adapter is not expected to function without modification as it does not represent a real Modbus device.

+To disable deployment and configuration of the Modbus adapter, change the 'y' to 'N' in the the [silent.ini](./templates/silent.ini) file and comment out the lines in [script.sh](./templates/script.sh) that run `curl` requests to configure the `Modbus1` endpoint.

 ## Sample Deployment Process